Need a little art for your walls? Tips and Video to make this Easy Abstract Painting.

-Now, I promised the ‘how to' for this Easy Abstract Painting…but can we all agree that taking photos for every stroke of painting could be…well…difficult.
-So, instead I recorded the process for you.
-I did speed it up to 6 times, but think you can easily get a sense of what I did.
-If you have any questions, please don't hesitate to ask.
+Now, I promised the ‘how to’ for this Easy Abstract Painting…but can we all agree that taking photos for every stroke of paint could be…well…difficult.
+So, instead, I recorded the process for you.
+I did speed it up to 6 times but think you can easily get a sense of what I did.
+If you have any questions, please don’t hesitate to ask.
 Once again, I am not an authority, but I know what works for me.

 So, if you think you’d like to dive in and give an easy abstract painting a whirl someday down the road, make sure you bookmark this page or pin the following image.